VERNIERELoic/VERNIERELoic/README.md

 # 💫 About Me:
-I am urrently working for IDEMIA as DevSecOps engineer.
+I am currently working for IDEMIA as DevSecOps engineer.
+Studying at CPE Lyon
+Learning Kubernetes

 ## 🌐 Socials: